Hulvdan/hulvdan.github.io/pages/en.md

 A short platformer game for Metroidvania 21 game jam.
 Worked as a programmer in a worldwide distributed team of 4.

-Now I understand what to expect from distributed teams.

 <br>

 ### Other stuff (2016-2023):